Portuguese man o' war: Left- and right-handedness

-Looking down from above a man o' war, showing its sail.
+Sail of a man o' war as seen from above.
 Sails can be left-handed or right-handed.

 Drifting is mainly determined by wind, similar to drift migration seen in migrating birds.
 Which direction they drift from wind influence is determined by their dimorphism.
 The man o' war has two forms of their enlarged pneumatophores that affect drift; left-handed, which shifts to the right of the downwind direction and right-handed, which moves to the left of the downwind.
 In strong winds, it drifts with its float oriented in the same direction of the wind.

 The Portuguese man o' war is asymmetrically shaped: the zooids hang down from either the right or left side of the midline of the pneumatophore or bladder.
 The pneumatophore can be oriented towards the left or the right.
 This phenomenon may be an adaptation that prevents an entire population from being washed on shore to die.
 The "left-handed" animals sail to the right of the wind, while the "right-handed" animals sail to the left.
 The wind will always push the two types in opposite directions, so at most half the population will be pushed towards the coast.
 Regional populations can have substantial differences in float size and the number of tentacles used for hunting.
 The regional form previously known as P. utriculus has a bladder rarely exceeding 10 cm in length and has one long hunting tentacle that is less than 3 m long.
 In comparison, the typical man o' war has a float of around 15 to 30 cm, and several hunting tentacles that can reach 30 m in mature colonies when fully extended.
 When combined with the trailing action of the tentacles, this left- or right-handedness makes the colony sail sideways relative to the wind, by about 45° in either direction.
 Colony handedness has therefore been theorized to influence man o' war migration, with left-handed or right-handed colonies potentially being more likely to drift down particular respective sea routes.
 Handedness develops early in the colony's life, while it is still living below the surface of the sea.